GabsJJ/rizoma/README.md

 **Rizoma** is a project developed using **React 19** with **Next.js 15**, styled with **Tailwind CSS 4** and powered by a wide range of **Radix UI** and **shadcn/ui** components.
 It includes features such as drag-and-drop, advanced form handling, dynamic tables, and smooth animations.

-> **Note**: Add here a more detailed explanation about the project's purpose, target audience, and core functionalities.

 ---

 ## 🛠 Tech Stack